 Mumbai: The fact that tobacco use may lead to oral and lung cancer, heart disease and tuberculosis, among others, is well known.
 However, it may also cause several reproductive hazards in women, say city doctors.

-of still borns.
+The study also suggests that women who smoke regularly are at a risk of several reproductive hazards like low birth weight, lower gestation periods and higher rate of still borns.
 Dr P C Gupta, director Healis said, "Birth weight decreases by an average of 100 gms and gestation period by at least six days.''
 He added that anecdotal data suggests that on an average college students and upper-middle class women turned to smoking while in the more traditional segments turned to smokeless tobacco.
 "While tobacco use is dangerous for both men and women, the risk is higher for women since their reproductive functions are different and are badly affected,'' Dr Gupta said.

-of the preventive oncology department at Tata Memorial Hospital.
+The cessation rates amongst women however are rather encouraging said Dr Surendra Shastri, head of the preventive oncology department at Tata Memorial Hospital.
 "Of the 16% smokers who opt for counselling and behavioural therapy to quit smoking, 24% are women.
 On the other hand, almost 50% women opt for cessation involving pharmacotherapy along with counselling and behavioural therapy,'' he said.

 "While smoking women are common in professions like the BPO industry and media, several models smoke to maintain their ideal weight.
 What they don't realise is how harmful the method is and the risk involved,'' he said.
 The largest form of tobacco use in India, he said, was through bidis.